 On social, LV has turned to the world of sport for recent content.
 The brand is a leading sponsor of the America’s Cup, the oldest trophy in sports.
 Ahead of the sailing championship beginning, LV presented its specially designed trunk alongside the famous prize.

 Likewise, ahead of the French Open, a leading light on the professional tennis calendar, LV designed a bespoke trunk to house the Musketeers’ Cup.
 Hollywood actress Nicole Kidman featured prominently in social content promoting the French Open.

 SBI® statistics indicate that the classy approach to social taken by Louis Vuitton is successful.
 Three of the brand’s five most engaging posts over the past thirty days feature coverage of the French Open, while an audience insights score of 9.8 is a leader in luxury fashion.

 On social media, luxury brands are succeeding by amplifying their unrivaled quality.
 However, 98% of luxury purchases occur in brick-and-mortar stores, and 40% of luxury brands don’t sell their products online at all.

 Executives such as Ian Rogers, chief digital officer at LVMH, are taking steps to address these trends, launching 24 Sèvres, an online version of the high-end Parisian department store Le Bon Marché.

 The challenge for luxury brands is clear.
 Young consumers – with their online shopping habits – will define the success of luxury brands.
 Millennial consumers now have a spending power of around $2.5 trillion, while millennials and Generation Z will represent 45 percent of the global personal luxury goods market by 2025.

-How luxury brands approach the new consumer will determine whether style is eternal.
+How luxury brands advertise and approach the new consumer will determine whether style is eternal.

 SBI® statistics were pulled on June 27th, 2017